Anonymous6598/My_Code/README.md

 # My_Code (previously Pickle_Jar)
 This is new python code editor for begginers with script run ability and with hot keys.
-And with Code-Llama 7b GGUF model assistant chatbot, coders can write better code, learn more about programming and optimize their work.
+And with Open AI GPT-4o-mini model assistant chatbot, coders can write better code, learn more about programming and optimize their work.
 Embrace the future!
 And do not be lazy while styding.
 No longer Pickle_Jar, now it is My_Code, with redesigned modern ui, which will satisfy your eyes.
 And now on Linux!

 ## Windows